CSIGildea/gitemployed/README.md

 - Built my first SPA(SPA is very slick).
 - Happy to get to do some Machine Learning with Tensorflow (even just a multiple variable linear regression model) at college.
 - Happy the models actually turned out fairly realistical.
-- Also happy the models didn't tell me I was a terrible programmer...(or maybe I just didn't train it well enough so it couldn't :( ).
+- Also happy the models didn't tell me I was a terrible programmer...or maybe I just didn't train it well enough so it couldn't :'(

 # To Install
 - run the ./install.sh